TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 ### Solution

-The solution object is a NamedTuple with the following fields:
+The solution object `energy_problem.solution` is a mutable struct with the following fields:

 -   `objective_value`: A Float64 with the objective value at the solution.
 -   `assets_investment[a]`: The investment for each asset, indexed on the investable asset `a`.